machworksvt/streamline/README.md

 # Streamline Environment Setup

 Streamline can be developed on Windows, macOS, or Linux using a standard Python 3.11 toolchain.
-The only vendor dependency is [OpenVSP](https://openvsp.org), which Streamline now downloads on demand via a cross-platform installer.
+The only vendor dependency is [OpenVSP](https://openvsp.org); you install it manually using the bindings that ship with the official download.

 ## Environment setup at a glance

 1. **Install Python packages** – `pip install -r requirements.txt` (or use `environment.yml` with Conda).
-2. **Provision OpenVSP** – run `python -m tools.install_openvsp` once per machine/CI worker.
-The runtime is cached under `~/.cache/openvsp/<version>` by default, so repeated test runs are fast.
+2. **Provision OpenVSP** – download the official OpenVSP package for your platform, extract it adjacent to this repository, and run the upstream helper (see below).
-3. **Run the test suite** – install the real OpenVSP runtime for full coverage.
-A lightweight stub is used automatically when OpenVSP is unavailable; set `STREAMLINE_ALLOW_VSP_STUB=0` to require the real bindings (as CI does).
+3. **Run the test suite** – full coverage requires the real OpenVSP bindings.
+When the runtime is missing the test suite falls back to a stub unless you set `STREAMLINE_REQUIRE_REAL_VSP=1`.

 The sections below expand each step with additional context and troubleshooting tips.